 Patek Philippe has long been considered one of the most expensive, and perhaps the most prestigious, among the world’s luxury watch brands.
 However until fairly recently, it was never exactly fashionable or trendy in the same way as Richard Mille, nor was it considered flashy enough for those who really wanted to display their wealth.
-The famed watchmaker’s decision to all but ignore trends and fads seems to have paid off however, as certain Patek Philippe models have lately become both extremely desirable and virtually unobtainable.
+The famed watchmaker’s decision to all but ignore trends and fads seems to have paid off however, as certain Patek Philippe watches have lately become both extremely desirable and virtually unobtainable.
 This started with the stainless steel Nautilus, but has more recently extended to include other models too, most notably the Aquanaut.

 Nautilus vs Aquanaut: Increased Demand for the Aquanaut